 Of my eight acceptances, I only really entertained the idea of going to four of those schools.
 Here are some of the factors that I considered for the schools I didn’t end up choosing.

 Cornell University College of Engineering – Ivy prestige and connections.
-Sure, the lowest ranked of them, but with the best CS program of the Ivies.
+Sure, the lowest ranked amongst the Ivies, but with the best CS program.
 Good Engineering/STEM-focused within the College of Engineering.
 Big campus with lots of diversity.
 Middle-Of-Nowhere-Ithaca.
 30% female in CS.
-Visited campus.
+Beautiful scenic campus.

 Duke University – Nationally ranked #9.
 Comparatively, worst CS program amongst my options.
-Lots of unrelated GE, but really strong overall school.
+Not known for tech/engineering.
+Lots of unrelated general education requirements, but really strong overall school.
 A large diversity of students/majors.
 20-25% female in CS.
 Did not visit campus.

 Georgia Tech – Super solid CS program.
-Best FA.
+Best financial aid.
 In tech-friendly Atlanta.
 Limited public school resources and space in classes.
-Least prestigious.
-Less diverse student body and interests.
+Least “prestigious” amongst my choices.
+Less diverse student body and interests since a tech school.
 Comparatively weak in non-STEM area.
 Did not visit campus.

 So, why did I choose CMU?